Issue 7 Failure Summer 2002

 In 1923, the poet and South Dakota state historian, Doane Robinson, came up with an idea to preserve what he perceived to be the waning spirit of the American West.
 His idea, which he hoped would also increase tourist revenues, was to commission a sculptor to transform a few of “The Needles”—tall, narrow, granite rock formations in the Black Hills—into memorials of major figures from the grand narrative of the American West.
 Enormous head-to-toe portraits of Custer, Lewis and Clark, Red Cloud, and others would stand along a new highway designed to lure automobile tourists away from Yellowstone National Park.
 To do the work, Robinson invited one of America’s most famous sculptors at the time, Gutzon Borglum, the son of Danish Mormon immigrants who, a generation before, had made the ten-week trek along the Mormon trail through indigenous lands to Brigham Young’s “New Jerusalem,” Salt Lake City.

 When Doane Robinson contacted Borglum, he was embroiled in a struggle for control over a similar carving in Stone Mountain, Georgia, a massive bas-relief monument to the Confederacy depicting its heroes Lee and Jackson marching across the mountain followed by their troops.
-Shortly after Stone Mountain was initiated, it was used as the site of a ceremony to revive the Ku Klux Klan in the 20th century.
-Many of the people funding and supervising the Stone Mountain carving were members of the re-born Klan.
+Shortly after Stone Mountain was initiated, it was used as the site of a ceremony to revive the Ku Klux Klan in the twentieth century.
+Many of the people funding and supervising the Stone Mountain carving were members of the reborn Klan.
 Borglum himself joined the Klan in order to exert more influence over the monument, ultimately becoming involved at the highest levels of the organization, working behind the scenes in an attempt to elect a KKK member to the White House.
-Internecine fighting among Klan leadership over presidential politics and the funds for Stone Mountain resulted in Borglum's firing.
+Internecine fighting among Klan leadership over presidential politics and the funds for Stone Mountain resulted in Borglum’s firing.

 In South Dakota, Borglum found “The Needles” unsuitable for carving, and chose instead the Six Grandfathers.
 Naturalists attacked the plan, saying it desecrated the Black Hills’ “natural beauty.”
 Doane Robinson defended it, stating “God only makes a Michelangelo or a Gutzon Borglum once in a thousand years.”

 Borglum convinced Robinson that the project should be less regional and more nationally patriotic.
-He proposed to make a "Shrine of Democracy" that would include two to four presidential portraits, an entablature inscribed with a terse 500-word history of the United States, and a hall of records where the founding documents of American democracy would be preserved and sacralized.
+He proposed to make a “Shrine of Democracy” that would include two to four presidential portraits, an entablature inscribed with a terse five-hundred-word history of the United States, and a hall of records where the founding documents of American democracy would be preserved and sacralized.
 When plans for the monument were made public, newspaper reporters began phoning Charles Rushmore in New York to find out what he had done to deserve having a mountain named after him.
-Embarrassed about the truth, he made a $5,000 donation to the monument.
+Embarrassed about the truth, he made a five-thousand-dollar donation to the monument.

-As at Stone Mountain, money and politics slowed Borglum's progress.
+As at Stone Mountain, money and politics slowed Borglum’s progress.
 When President Coolidge announced he would spend the summer of 1927 in South Dakota, the Mount Rushmore Committee leapt at the chance to garner his support.
-Hanging Squaw Creek was renamed Grace Coolidge Creek after the President's wife.
+Hanging Squaw Creek was renamed Grace Coolidge Creek after the president’s wife.
 It was also stocked with trout confined by hidden nets.
-After finding the fishing a little too easy, Coolidge gave it up for the summer, saying that he was either "the best fisherman alive or the luckiest."
+After finding the fishing a little too easy, Coolidge gave it up for the summer, saying that he was either “the best fisherman alive or the luckiest.”

 Borglum worked on Mount Rushmore for fifteen years.
-One million dollars was spent, 84% of which was federal money.
+One million dollars was spent, 84 percent of which was federal money.
 Despite telling Congress that the monument would have no meaning without the Hall of Records, funds were never appropriated to finish it.
 Borglum also intended to carve the presidential portraits to the waist, but when he died in 1941 only the faces were near completion.
-The US government restricted further spending on the memorial, allocating just enough money for Borglum's son, Lincoln, to finish the hair and faces on the four heads.
-Even then the likenesses were not actually "complete."
-Gutzon Borglum's design intentionally left three extra inches of granite on the surface of the sculpture so that nature, in the form of wind and water erosion, would finish carving Mount Rushmore for him over the next 20,000 years.
+The US government restricted further spending on the memorial, allocating just enough money for Borglum’s son, Lincoln, to finish the hair and faces on the four heads.
+Even then the likenesses were not actually “complete.”
+Gutzon Borglum’s design intentionally left three extra inches of granite on the surface of the sculpture so that nature, in the form of wind and water erosion, would finish carving Mount Rushmore for him over the next twenty thousand years.

 After World War II the Paha Sapa continued to attract symbolic readings and was proposed as a home for the United Nations.
 Promoters claimed the area was equidistant from important national capitals and that the sparsely populated landscape might inspire moral and spiritual reflection the way similar landscapes had fostered Christianity, Buddhism, and Islam.
 Another massive sculpture to honor Churchill, Stalin, and Franklin Roosevelt was even proposed.

-Although the UN made its home elsewhere, Doane Robinson's vision of tourism in the Black Hills was fulfilled.
-By the end of the century, white-owned businesses in the area were earning $100 million annually.
-Sixty miles east of Mount Rushmore, the Pine Ridge Reservation of the Oglala Sioux remains one of the poorest regions in the US, with an average annual unemployment rate of 80%.
-In the 1950s, President Eisenhower's Urban Relocation Policy attempted to terminate rural reservation life altogether, forcing Native Americans into cities.
+Although the UN made its home elsewhere, Doane Robinson’s vision of tourism in the Black Hills was fulfilled.
+By the end of the century, white-owned businesses in the area were earning one hundred million dollars annually.
+Sixty miles east of Mount Rushmore, the Pine Ridge Reservation of the Oglala Sioux remains one of the poorest regions in the US, with an average annual unemployment rate of 80 percent.
+In the 1950s, President Eisenhower’s Urban Relocation Policy attempted to terminate rural reservation life altogether, forcing Native Americans into cities.
 An unintended result of this program was that many Natives of the next generation, disillusioned with city life, returned to the reservations where elders and native tradition inspired new forms of political resistance modeled on black activist and feminist movements.
 In 1970 and again in 1971, members of the American Indian Movement (AIM) reoccupied Mount Rushmore for a total of thirteen weeks, demanding that the US honor the treaty of 1868 and also return lands seized from Pine Ridge during World War II.

 In 1980, after decades of filing claims, the US Supreme Court ruled in favor of the Sioux Nation, acknowledging that the Black Hills had been appropriated illegally by the US government when it broke the treaty of 1868.
 But the court also declared that the passage of time made the return of Sioux lands impossible and ordered a $120 million reparation payment.
 The Sioux refused the money and in 1982 the Committee for the Return of the Black Hills was formed, consisting of one representative from each Sioux tribe.
 The committee got the support of New Jersey Senator Bill Bradley (Dem.), who sponsored their legislation in Congress.
 Representatives of South Dakota led the fight against the bill to return 1.3 of the 7.5 million acres of land the Supreme Court said belonged to the Sioux.
 The bill was defeated in 1987.
 In 1990 further legislation over the Black Hills claim was defeated on Capitol Hill.
 South Dakota Senator Tom Daschle (Dem.) established the Open Hills Association in his home state, an organization dedicated to fighting future attempts by the Sioux to regain the Paha Sapa.
 Daschle also began using Mount Rushmore to raise campaign money, charging “guests” $5,000 dollars each for a helicopter ride to the top of Washington’s head—an area designated off-limits by the National Park Service.

 The 1980 reparation payment, being held in trust by the US government, has now grown, with interest, to about $570 million.
-80% of Sioux tribal members recently polled affirmed that the Black Hills are not for sale and said they support drafting another bill to ask Congress for the return of the Paha Sapa to the Sioux Nation.
+Eighty percent of Sioux tribal members recently polled affirmed that the Black Hills are not for sale and said they support drafting another bill to ask Congress for the return of the Paha Sapa to the Sioux Nation.

 Lincoln Borglum, Mount Rushmore (Las Vegas: KC Publications, 1977).